Berkeley-MDes/tdf-fa24-jil-111/Reflection.md

 ## Compiled and flashed successfully for 02_helloworld_spell

-After the first try, I continued to compiles and flashed the next two files that Jeff shared.
+After the first try, I continued to compile and flashed the next two files that Jeff shared.
 And one thing I think is important is to choose the device at the bottom of the page each time creating a new file.
 I forgot about this for the second time and was not able to compile and flash.

 ![Alt text](assets/spellcompile.png)
 ![Alt text](assets/spellflash.png)